chef/chef-server/CODE_REVIEW_CHECKLIST.md

 - [ ] Will this change work on all of our supported platforms and browsers?

+      Supported platforms (architectures) are:
+      - el-5, el-6, el-7, sles-11, sles-12, ubuntu 12.04, ubuntu 14.04 (x86_64)
+      - el-7 (ppc64)
+      - el-7, ubuntu 14.04 (ppc64le)
+      - el-6, el-7, sles-11, sles-12 (s390x)

+      Note: For outside contributers, it is impossible to verify that.
+      A Chef employee with access to our internal CI infrastructure will support them by executing test runs for outside PRs.

 - [ ] Do we expect significant changes in performance due to the changed code?
 Do we have any indication of the impact related to those performance changes?